Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: The octahedral decomposition and hyperbolic geometry

 \subsection{Ideal octahedra and their shapes}

-\citeauthor{ThurstonNotes} \cite{ThurstonNotes} introduced a way to combinatorially describe hyperbolic structures on link complements (more generally, on cusped \(3\)-manifolds) by using \defemph{ideal triangulations}.
-The idea is to triangulate \(S^3 \setminus L\) with all the \(0\)-vertices ``at infinity'', that is lying on \(L\); we can think of this in terms of \defemph{ideal polyhedra}, which are polyhedra with their vertices removed.
+\citeauthor{ThurstonNotes} \cite{ThurstonNotes} introduced a way to combinatorially describe hyperbolic structures on link complements (more generally, on cusped \(3\)-manifolds) by using ideal triangulations.
+One reference with more detail is the book written by \citeauthor{Purcell2020} \cite{Purcell2020}, which focuses on link complements .
+The idea is to triangulate \(S^3 \setminus L\) with all the \(0\)-vertices ``at infinity'', that is lying on \(L\).

+\begin{definition} An \defemph{ideal tetrahedron} is a tetrahedron \(\Delta \subseteq \HH^3\) whose \defemph{ideal vertices} lie on the boundary at infinity of \(\HH^3\).
+An \defemph{ideal triangulation} of \(M_L\) is a triangulation of \(M_L\) by ideal tetrahedra such that the ideal vertices all lie on \(L\). \end{definition}

-We can describe hyperbolic structures on ideal polyhedra by splitting them into ideal tetrahedra.
-The hyperbolic geometry of an ideal tetrahedron is summarized by a \defemph{shape parameter} \(z \in \CC\setminus \{0,1\}\) whose argument is the dihedral angle at a particular edge of the tetrahedron.
-(The shape paramters at the other edges are \(1/(1-z)\) and \(1 - 1/z\).)
-When the ideal simplices are glued together we can check certain \defemph{gluing equations} on the paramters at the involved edges; if they are satisfied, we get a hyperbolic structure on the glued manifold.
-We refer to \citeauthor{Purcell2020} \cite{Purcell2020} for details.
+The hyperbolic structure on an ideal tetrahedron is summarized by a \defemph{shape parameter} \(z \in \CC\setminus \{0,1\}\) whose argument is the dihedral angle at a particular edge of the tetrahedron.
+The shape parameters at the other edges are \(1/(1-z)\) and \(1 - 1/z\).
+If edges \(e_i\) with shape parameters \(z_i\) are glued together in \(\mathcal{T}\), then the \defemph{gluing equation} for that edge is

+where \(z^{k_{i}}\) is one of \(z\), \(1/(1-z)\), or \(1-1/z\) depending on the combinatorics of the triangulation.
+If the gluing equations for every edge are satisfied then we get a hyperbolic structure on the glued manifold.
+There is an additional \defemph{completeness equation} that ensures the restriction of \(\rho\) to the boundary tori of \(M_L\) has the right eigenvalues, or more geometrically that the induced structure on the noncompact manifold \(S^{3} \setminus L\) is complete.

 One method to construct ideal triangulations of link complements systematically from diagrams is the \defemph{octahedral decomposition} \cite{ThurstonDNotes, Kashaev1995}, which decomposes the link complement into ideal octahedra.
 We briefly summarize the treatment of \citeauthor{Kim2016} \cite{Kim2016}. \begin{marginfigure} {An ideal octahedron at a positive crossing, viewed from the side.
 The ideal vertices \(P_+\) and \(P_+'\) are identified by pulling them above the diagram, as indicated by the grey curves.
 The strands of the link are shown in { gold}.} \end{marginfigure} Fix a diagram \(D\) of \(L\).
 We put an ideal octahedron at each crossing of \(D\) with its top and bottom ideal vertices on the strands of the link, labeled as \(P_1\) and \(P_2\) in \cref{fig:octahedron-positive}.
 There are four extra ideal vertices \(P_+\), \(P_-\), \(P_+'\), and \(P_-'\), which we pull above and below the diagram, in the process identifying \(P_+\) with \(P_+'\) and \(P_-\) with \(P_-'\).
 The resulting simplicial complex is called a \defemph{twisted octahedron}.